Biden pitches new action to lessen gas prices - NewsBreak

 Current regulations prevent the fuel from being sold between June and September due to concerns about its effect on smog and other forms of air pollution.

-Advocates have said the regulations in question were written for fuels that are 10 percent ethanol rather than the type known as E15, which is 15 percent ethanol.
+Advocates have said the regulations in question were written for fuels that are 10 percent ethanol rather than so-called E15, which is 15 percent ethanol.

-In his remarks, Biden emphasized the role of the Russian invasion of Ukraine in the energy market, blaming Russian President Vladimir Putin for the recent surge in fuel prices.
+In his remarks, Biden emphasized the role of the Russian invasion of Ukraine in energy costs, blaming Russian President Vladimir Putin for the recent surge in energy prices.

 “I’m doing everything within my power by executive orders to bring down the price and address the Putin price hike,” the president said.